leedavis81/drest/_posts/2013-06-08-installation.markdown

 $dm->dispatch();
 {% endhighlight %}

-When setting up doctrine ORM entity manager ensure that your **not using the SimpleAnnotationReader class**.
-This is used to allow the ORM to read annotations without requiring a namespace declaration on the docblock.
-So for example this would allow **@Column** instead of the more explicit **@ORM\Column**.
-The former example would obviously cause a clash when using multiple drivers to read annotations, so make sure you use the fully namespaced example.

-If you use the ORM's convenience method newDefaultAnnotationDriver(), ensure you pass the second parameter as *false*.
-Like so:

-{% highlight php %}
-$driver = $ORMConfig->newDefaultAnnotationDriver($pathToEntities, false);
-{% endhighlight %}

 ### Usage

 Once you have your drest manager all set up, you're ready to start annotating your entities.